Oblongmana/vscode-salesforce-doc-lookup/README.md

 ## Roadmap
 In rough priority order
-- [ ] Implement Basic Visualforce Reference
+- [X] Implement Basic Visualforce Reference
+- [X] Implement Basic Lightning Console Reference
-- [ ] Implement Basic Service Console Reference
+- [X] Implement Basic Classic Console Reference
-- [ ] Implement Basic Metadata Reference
+- [X] Implement Basic Metadata Reference
 - [ ] DRYing pass at the code - lots of pasta in there at the moment
 - [ ] Restructure the code - it's a big hacky pile, because it was from a hack session
 - [ ] Implement some kind of on-load caching, as the old ST3 plugin had